rabinpandey123/Pretrained_model_in_CNN/README.md

 🛠️ Technologies Used

-Python
+✅Python
-TensorFlow
+✅TensorFlow
-keras
+✅keras
-NumPy
+✅NumPy
-pandas
+✅pandas
-Matplotlib (for visualization)
+✅Matplotlib (for visualization)